A Complete Guide to Visiting Yosemite National Park

 Yosemite Valley Lodge ($$$) – The most central lodge to stay would be the Yosemite Valley Lodge.
 This rustic hotel is located smack in the middle of Yosemite Valley so you pay for the convenience.
 Prices can go up to $800 a night in the summertime so be prepared to spend a pretty penny if you want to stay here.

-The Ahwahnee Hotel ($$$) – This historic landmark hotel has old world charm and beautiful views of Half Dome, Glacier Point, and Yosemite Falls.
+The Ahwahnee Hotel ($$$) – A historic landmark hotel has old world charm and beautiful views of Half Dome, Glacier Point, and Yosemite Falls.
 With that being said, it’s another property that you will have to splurge on.
 Prices run anywhere from $300-$1500 a night depending on the time of year you stay.

 Hotels Outside of Yosemite Park